richardgaywood/paydata.org/content/setting/_index.md

 type: docs
 ---

-This is the setting section!
+This is where I put stuff I've written about Shadowrun's fluff - ie. the narrative and the fictional world.